BrianErikson/AI-Lab/youtube-transcript-service/README.md

 ## API

-Send a POST request with JSON body containing either a YouTube URL or a local audio file path to receive the transcription as plain text:
+Send a POST request with JSON body containing a YouTube URL to receive the transcription as plain text:

 ```bash
 curl -X POST http://localhost:3001/transcript \